US Sixth Army established in Brisbane

 The first commander of the US Sixth Army was Lieutenant General Walter Krueger.
 Krueger was a career Army officer who had served in World War I and had extensive experience in training and commanding troops.

-After the establishment of the Sixth Army on January 20, 1943, Krueger was sent to Australia to set up the army’s headquarters and to begin preparing his troops for combat in the Pacific Theater of Operations.
+After the establishment of the Sixth Army on January 20, 1943, Krueger was sent to Australia to set up the army’s headquarters and to begin preparing his troops for combat in the Southwest Pacific Theater of Operations.
 Brisbane, which was the headquarters of General Douglas MacArthur was a natural choice for the location of the Sixth Army’s headquarters.

 In June 1943, Krueger left Brisbane to take command of the Sixth Army in the field, and the headquarters of the Sixth Army was relocated to Port Moresby, Papua New Guinea.
-However, the time that Krueger spent in Brisbane was important in laying the groundwork for the Sixth Army’s successful campaigns in the Pacific.
+However, the time that Krueger spent in Brisbane was important in laying the groundwork for the Sixth Army’s successful campaigns in the Southwest Pacific.

 Under Krueger’s leadership, the Sixth Army participated in some of the most important campaigns of the war, including the Battle of Leyte in the Philippines and the Battle of Okinawa.
 Krueger’s leadership and tactical skills were widely praised, and he was known for his ability to inspire his troops and lead them to victory.